Scott Spencer (writer)

 Scott Spencer (born September 1, 1945) is an American author who has written fourteen novels.
 He also wrote the screenplay for the 1993 movie Father Hood.
 Two of Spencer's novels, Endless Love and Waking the Dead, have been adapted into films.
 Endless Love was first adapted into a motion picture by Franco Zeffirelli in 1981, and a second adaptation by Shana Feste was released in 2014.
 Waking the Dead was produced by Jodie Foster and directed by Keith Gordon in 2000.
 The novels Endless Love and A Ship Made of Paper have both been nominated for the National Book Award, with Endless Love selling over 2 million copies.
 Spencer has heavily panned both film adaptations of Endless Love.

 In a contribution to The New York Times Book Review in 1980, Spencer said: "The general direction of the serious, literary novel may now be heading toward character and story, as novelists, in order to survive, take back from pulp fiction and the movies the rich subject matter which they so carelessly cast off, thinking they no longer needed it."
 Joyce Carol Oates, writing about A Ship Made of Paper in The New Yorker, said: "Like Cheever, Spencer has imagined for his ... infatuated lover melodramatic crises that verge on the surreal; like John Updike, Spencer is a poet-celebrant of Eros, lyrically precise in his descriptions of lovers' fantasies, lovers' lovemaking, lovers' bodies ..."
 The Wall Street Journal has said: "There are few novelists alive who use the English language as Scott Spencer does ...
 Every ache of feeling, every failed effort at restraint, every attempt at self-deception is captured in precise, beautifully cadenced prose."

 Spencer was born in Washington, D.C.
-He has worked as a journalist and been published in The New York Times, The New Yorker, Harper's Magazine, GQ, O, The Oprah Magazine, and he is a regular contributor to Rolling Stone.
+He has worked as a journalist and has been published in The New York Times, The New Yorker, Harper's Magazine, GQ, O, The Oprah Magazine, and he is a regular contributor to Rolling Stone.